kiwidamien/StackedTurtles/content/prevent_large_commits.md

 $ git config --global core.hooksPath ~/.git_hooks/
 ```

+**Warning:**

-Warning: this will set your hooks to _always_ use this hook, including existing repos.
+This will set your hooks to _always_ use this hook, including existing repos.
 If you want to set it on a per-repo basis instead, follow the steps in the summary instead.

 ## Bypassing